browserengineering/book/book/forms.md

 [mdn-checked]: https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/checkbox#attr-checked

-*Resubmit requests*: One reason to separate GET and POST requests is that GET requests are supposed to be *idempotent* (read-only, basically) while POST requests are assumed to change the web server state.
+8-5 *Resubmit requests*.
+One reason to separate GET and POST requests is that GET requests are supposed to be *idempotent* (read-only, basically) while POST requests are assumed to change the web server state.
 That means that going "back" to a GET request (making the